alettieri/itil-notes/ServiceDesign.md

 	* Risks and risk management
 * Prioritization of confidentiality, integrity and [availability](#availability-management)
 * Implement and Document controls
-* Mnage supplier contracts regarding security
+* Manage supplier contracts regarding security
 * Manage security breaches
-* Promote awarness
+* Promote awareness

 > Business may have no choice to implement because of Legislature.